convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 </div>

-Fill the form with the data retrieved from Sonarqube.
-Note that if you not fill the **Project Key**, all of your Sonarqube Projects will be imported to Conviso Platform.
+Fill the form with the data retrieved from SonarQube.
+Note that if you not fill the **Project Key**, all of your SonarQube Projects will be imported to Conviso Platform.
 When done, click on the **Save** button to store your integration configuration settings:

 <div style={{textAlign: 'center'}}>